-Irene now works as Associate Professor at the Joint Faculty of Kingston University & St George’s University of London (UK), and at Maastricht University (Netherlands).
+Irene is now Professor of Intellectual Disability and Palliative Care at the Joint Faculty of Kingston University & St George’s University of London (UK).

 She leads a programme of research aimed at improving health care and end of life care for people with intellectual disabilities.
 She has published widely and presented her work across the world.

-Irene was chair of the Palliative Care for People with Learning Disabilities Network (2008-2014) and chairs the EAPC Taskforce on Intellectual Disabilities.
+Irene is a trustee of the Palliative Care for People with Learning Disabilities Network (which she chaired from 2008 to 2014) and chairs the EAPC Reference Group on Intellectual Disabilities.
 Apart from her book ‘How to break bad news to people with intellectual disabilities’ she is also author of ‘Living with learning disabilities, dying with cancer: thirteen personal stories’

-Irene lives in London with her husband and three children.
+Irene lives in London with her husband and teenage children.

 How were the guidelines developed?

 The guidelines were developed by Dr Irene Tuffrey-Wijne and her team at St George’s University of London.
 Both during her clinical practice and in her research involving people with intellectual disabilities who were terminally ill, Irene noticed that issues around breaking bad news were worrying families, carers, professionals.
 ‘Should we tell him?
 What should we tell, how, and by whom?’
 Professionals found that the models for breaking bad news that they used for other patients were of limited use when the patient had intellectual disabilities.
 Families, carers and paid care staff were anxious to help the person in the best possible way without causing undue distress, but often did not know how to go about this.